Large private banks well placed to accelerate market share gains: MOFSL

-New Delhi, March 29 (IANS) Large private banks are well placed to accelerate market share gains, Motilal Oswal Financial Services (MOFSL) said in a report.
+New Delhi: Large private banks are well placed to accelerate market share gains, Motilal Oswal Financial Services (MOFSL) said in a report.

 As per the report, the rise in market share is expected to take place on the back of strong capital position, robust liability franchise, and higher provisioning coverage on stressed assets.